 - Case 2: Digital signatures can also be used in digital certificate systems.
 In such a system, a certificate authority (CA) provides a signature for digital certificates to certify the entity information, public and private key information, key purpose, expiration date, and issuer.
 The private key holder of a certificate uses the private key to sign a message.
 The message receiver uses the public key contained in the certificate to verify the message signature and uses the public key of the certificate issuer to verify the certificate.

 For more information, see Using asymmetric CMKs for digital signatures.

 KMS does not support automatic rotation of asymmetric CMKs.
 You can call the CreateKeyVersion operation to create a key version in a specific CMK and generate a new pair of public and private keys.
 If you use a new key version to generate a digital signature or encrypt data, you must also distribute the new version of the public key.

 In addition, unlike symmetric CMKs, asymmetric CMKs do not have a primary key version.
 Therefore, to call the operations related to asymmetric keys in KMS, you must specify the CMK ID or CMK alias and a key version.

 In most cases, you can call the GetPublicKey operation to obtain a public key and distribute it to users for encryption or verification.
 Then, the users can use cryptographic libraries such as OpenSSL and Java Cryptography Extension (JCE) on the business end to perform local calculation.

 You can also call the AsymmetricEncrypt or AsymmetricVerify operation to perform public key operations.
-If you call these operations, KMS records logs of the calls and allows you to use Resource Access Management (RAM) to put limits on the use of public keys.
-Compared with local calculation on the business end, KMS offers flexible functions to suit your needs.
+If you call these operations, KMS records the logs of the calls and allows you to use Resource Access Management (RAM) to put limits on the use of public keys.
+Compared with local calculation on the business end, KMS offers flexible functions that better suit your needs.